Understanding the Apache access log: how to view, locate, and analyze | Sumo Logic

 CustomLog /var/log/apache2/agent_access.log agent

-Conditional Logs
+Conditional logs

-Piped log processes, on the other hand, can allow for log rotation to be performed without a server restart; for example, a program called rotatelogs is included with Apache HTTP server.
+Piped log processes, on the other hand, can allow for log rotation to be performed without a server restart.
+For example, a program called rotatelogs is included with Apache HTTP server.
 Rather than simply writing to a file, access log entries can be written through a pipe to this particular program.
 The rotatelogs program includes options to rotate logs conditionally based on time or size.

-Analyzing Apache Access Logs with Sumo Logic
+Analyzing Apache access logs with Sumo Logic

 Complete visibility for DevSecOps